miffili/Q2-quarantine/README.md

 As of now, most of the world is in a special situation.
 As all I can do to support is #stayhome, I wanna make the best out of this.

 I won't start a new round of #100DaysOfCode, because I clearly failed at the last gazillion attempts in doing round 4 😅.
 However..
 I wanna set up new goals & work on them.
-One quarter are exactly 13 weeks.
+One quarter are exactly 13 weeks.. so..

 Here I will collect everything code-related. 😊